lukesmallman1993/Guess-What-Trivia/README.md

  ![fonts](assets/images/wrong.png)

-3. Name and Score - When the quiz as finished, it will give you the option to save and submit your name and score.
+3. Name and Score - When you have completed the quiz, it will give you the option to save and submit your name and score.

  ![fonts](assets/images/end.png)